-The whole approach to developing young people aged 3 to 16 will change, and Borderbrook Primary School has been preparing vigilantly for the past 2 years to be ready to embrace this exciting new way of teaching.
-Below is a brief summary of what this will mean to our children, and how it will improve their education.
+The whole approach to developing young people aged 3 to 16 will change, and Borderbrook Primary School has been preparing vigilantly for the past 3 years to be ready to embrace this exciting new way of teaching.
+Below is a brief summary of what this will mean for our children, and how it will improve their education.

 The new curriculum will have more emphasis on equipping young people for life.
 It build's their ability to learn new skills and apply their subject knowledge more positively and creatively.
 As the world changes, they will be more able to adapt positively.

 They will also get a deep understanding of how to thrive in an increasingly digital world.
 A new digital competence framework is now introducing digital skills across the curriculum, preparing them for the opportunities and risks that an online world presents.

 Meanwhile teachers have more freedom to teach in ways they feel have the best outcomes for their learners.

 The central focus of assessment arrangements is to ensure learners understand how they are performing and what they need to do next.
 There is a renewed emphasis on assessment for learning as an essential and integral feature of learning and teaching.

 The purpose of the new curriculum is to support our children and young people to be:

 - ambitious, capable learners, ready to learn throughout their lives

 - enterprising, creative contributors, ready to play a full part in life and work